rameerez/footprinted/README.md

 ## How it works

-`footprinted` relies on a `trackable_activities` table, and provides a model mixin to interact with it.
+`footprinted` relies on a `trackable_activities` table, and provides a model concern to interact with it.

-This model mixin allows you to define polymorphic associations to store activity data associated with any model.
+This model concern allows you to define polymorphic associations to store activity data associated with any model.

 For each activity, `footprinted` stores:
 - IP address